vheikkiniemi/BasicsOfWebDevelopment2025S/Materials/Lecture-G.md

 ---

 # 🧩 HTML Input Types

-HTML provides a wide range of **input types** for collecting user data — from simple text fields to date pickers and file uploads.
-Choosing the **right type** improves usability, accessibility, and data accuracy.

 Below you’ll find an overview of common input types, **their purpose**, and **recommended attributes and validation techniques**.